doghouch/sysMonitor/README.md

 # sysMonitor - live server stats and diagnostic tools.
-# written by doghouch, charts from highcharts.com
+By doghouch, chart API from highcharts.com.
-# sysMonitor